Listen to this post with Alexa!

 If the women in your life don’t own a few pieces of Kendra Scott Jewelry, chances are they really want some.
-Kendra’s headquarters are right here in Austin where she’s been since the beginning.
+Kendra’s headquarters are right here in Austin where the company has been operating since the beginning.
 You can find her products online, in their own brick and mortar stores, in various boutiques around the country, and department stores like Nordstrom.

-A humble sandwich shop started in Austin in 1971, and now Schlotzsky’s Bakery and Cafe has restaurants all across the nation.
+A humble sandwich shop started in Austin in 1971, Schlotzsky’s now has restaurants all across the nation.
 From the Rio Grande Valley to the suburbs of Minneapolis, Minnesota and from Southern California to coastal Virginia, you can find Schlotzsky’s franchises scattered across the United States.

 One of the hallmarks of great companies is being able to summarize their business in a few words.
 Whole Foods Market is known for natural and organic foods.
-Whole Foods has come a long way from its one Austin store in 1980 to 440 stores across North America and the United Kingdom.
-It looks like they’ve outgrown their “America’s Healthiest Grocery Store™” slogan.
+The company has come a long way since opening one Austin store in 1980.
+They now operate 500 stores across North America and the United Kingdom.
+In 2017, 2017, Amazon acquired Whole Foods Market.

 Indeed is a worldwide employment website for job listings that originally launched in 2004 and has been growing ever since.
 Co-found by Paul Forster and Tony Kahan, the company is based in both Austin and Stamford, Connecticut.
 The Stamford offices house the company’s sales, client services, finance, and human resources teams while the product development staff is based in Austin.
 Indeed can help you find a job in 62 different countries around the world.